-Ohio Psychology Law & Rules make a number of stipulations about professional training supervision.
-They include:
+Ohio Psychology Law & Rules applicable to supervision include:

 - Supervisor and supervisee are both responsible for ensuring that each client is fully informed of the supervised nature of the work of the supervisee and of the ultimate professional responsibility of the supervisor. - Supervisor shall have direct knowledge of all clients served by supervisee.
 This knowledge may be acquired through direct client contact, or through other appropriate means such as tape recordings, videotapes, test protocols or other client generated material. - Supervisor shall keep records of supervision.
 These records shall be maintained for five years. - Evaluative reports and letters dealing with client welfare are co-signed by the licensed supervisor.